xpqz/documentation/dotnet-interface/docs/aplscript/creating-asp-net-classes.md

 Typically, the APLScript code consists of callback functions that are attached to server-side events on the page.

-For further information, see [The web.config file on page 1](../implementation-details/asp-net-configuration-file.md).
+For further information, see [The web.config file](../implementation-details/asp-net-configuration-file.md).

 ### Web Service Layout